Cumulative Management Area

 - an assignment of responsibilities to individual petroleum tenure holders to undertake water management activities in the area.

-The OGIA will consult with petroleum tenure holders, bore owners and the public on the development of an underground water impact report for the CMA.
+The OGIA will consult with petroleum tenure holders, bore owners and the public on the development of an UWIR for the CMA.

 The Surat Basin and the Southern Bowen Basin contain petroleum and gas (including CSG) operations.

-CSG activities occur in the Walloon Coal measures of the Surat Basin and in the Bowen Basin.
+CSG activities occur in the Walloon Coal measures of the Surat Basin and in the Bandana and Cattle Creek formations of the Southern Bowen Basin.
 Conventional petroleum and gas activities are undertaken in a number of Surat and Bowen Basin formations including the Precipice and Showground Sandstones.